What Now (TV programme): Gunge

 Throughout the years, What Now has maintained the use of gunge and foam.
 Children, celebrities, parents and sometimes the presenters are often the subject of embarrassment in various gunge games.
 Examples include Happy Feet, Gunge Matters, Target your Teacher and Tug of War and general gunging.

+In 2024, What Now performed its most extreme gunging ever, dropping over 375 litres of gunge from a helicopter onto its host.